Hungary Gambling Regulation

 The End of Gambling Monopoly in Hungary

-The End of Monopoly Currently, the main gambling provider in Hungary is Szerencsejáték Zrt, which is a state-owned company.
-Up until 2012, it was able to have a monopoly on the gambling industry in the country, operating all the lotteries in Hungary, as well as one of the two legal local casinos.
+The End of Monopoly Currently, the main gambling provider in Hungary is Szerencsejáték Zrt, a state-owned company.
+Up until 2012, it maintained a monopoly over the gambling industry, operating all lotteries in Hungary as well as one of the two legal local casinos.

-After Hungary joined the EU, many expected that it would give up the monopoly system and would allow foreign operators access to the Hungarian gambling market.
-However, it was not until 2013 that the government caved to the pressure and introduced amendments to the law that allowed foreign online casino operators to offer their services to Hungarian players.
+After Hungary joined the EU, many expected it would give up its monopoly system and allow foreign operators access to the Hungarian market.
+However, it was not until 2013 that the government bowed to pressure and amended the law so foreign online casino operators could offer their services to Hungarian players.

-While many believed that these changes to the law would open the Hungarian gambling market to foreign operators, the transition to a non-monopoly system has not been that smooth.
-To be able to operate in Hungary, offshore companies are required to pay a fee of $400,000.
-Huge taxes are some of the tactics of the Hungarian government to continue deteriorating foreign companies from the gambling market in Hungary.
+While many believed these changes would open the market, the transition to a non-monopoly system has not been smooth.
+To operate in Hungary, offshore companies are required to pay a fee of $400,000.
+High taxes are one of the tactics the Hungarian government uses to deter foreign companies from entering the market.

-There are quite a few strict conditions that a company must meet to be permitted to operate in Hungary.
-This is often the reason why foreign operators stray away from the Hungarian market and prefer to operate without a license from the local licensing authority.
+There are many strict conditions a company must meet to operate in Hungary.
+This is often why foreign operators stay away from the Hungarian market and prefer to operate without a local license.

 Online Casinos in Hungary

-GamblingThanks to the amendments introduced to the Gambling Act in 2015, all operators who wished to offer online casino services to Hungarians would need to obtain a license from local authorities.
-While the government decided to keep lottery and sports betting a monopoly, it allowed non-state-owned companies to apply for casino operating licenses.
+GamblingThanks to amendments to the Gambling Act in 2015, all operators wishing to offer online casino services to Hungarians need a license from local authorities.
+While the government kept lottery and sports betting as monopolies, it allowed non-state-owned companies to apply for casino operating licenses.

-Even though many believed that this would open new doors to fans of online gambling, the number of online casinos was still fairly limited.
-The reason for this was that only land-based casinos were allowed to apply for online casino licenses.
-What is more, the local regulator is allowed to block gambling sites that have not been licensed to operate in Hungary.
-These restrictions imposed by the Hungarian authorities leave local players with a small number of options for legal online casino gambling.
+Even though many believed this would open doors to fans of online gambling, the number of online casinos is still fairly limited.
+Only land-based casinos are allowed to apply for online licenses.
+Moreover, the regulator can block gambling sites that are not licensed to operate in Hungary.
+These restrictions leave local players with few legal online casino options.

-In 2017, the Hungarian Government went as far as amending its laws to require financial institutions within the territory of the country to block transactions that are processed from or towards unlicensed gambling companies.
-The steps that the government is taking to limit the expansion of the gambling industry were considered too harsh.
+In 2017, the Hungarian government amended its laws to require financial institutions in the country to block transactions to or from unlicensed gambling companies.
+These steps were considered too harsh.
 In 2018, the Court of European Justice accused Hungary of implementing a gambling policy that is not compliant with EU law.
-While nowadays there are a few websites that legally offer online casino games to Hungarians, their number is very limited.
+Today, only a few websites legally offer online casino games to Hungarians.

 Licensing for Casino Operations in Hungary

-Licensing Requirements As mentioned earlier, the operators who wish to be offering casino services on the territory of Hungary must obtain a license from the Gambling Supervision Authority.
-This applies to both land-based and online gambling, with the same authority also being the one issuing licenses to offshore casino operators.
+Licensing Requirements As mentioned, operators that wish to offer casino services in Hungary must obtain a license from the Gambling Supervision Authority.
+This applies to both land-based and online gambling, and the same authority issues licenses to offshore operators.

-The permits that private companies can apply for include a casino and an online casino license.
-The two types of licenses respectively also cover poker and online poker.
-Currently, the law has permitted a total of 11 land-based casinos to operate on the territory of Hungary.
+Private companies can apply for casino and online casino licenses, which also cover poker and online poker.
+Currently, the law permits a total of 11 land-based casinos in Hungary.

-As for online casinos, the number of allowed licenses is also capped at 11, with only the land-based casinos currently being able to apply for online casino operations.
-That said, it is possible for local brick-and-mortar casinos to collaborate with foreign operators.
-This way, the license condition for operators being required to have a registered address in Hungary can be met.
-Once issued, casino licenses for operation in Hungary are valid for five years.
-That said, at the end of 2021, the Hungarian Gaming Authority granted five local land-based casinos extended concessions that will be valid for 35 years, with the casinos allowed to operate up until 2056.
+As for online casinos, the number of licenses is also capped at 11, and only land-based casinos can apply.
+Local brick-and-mortar casinos may collaborate with foreign operators, satisfying the requirement for a registered address in Hungary.
+Once issued, a casino license is valid for five years.
+At the end of 2021, however, the Hungarian Gaming Authority granted five land-based casinos concessions valid for 35 years, allowing them to operate until 2056.

-After companies have applied for a casino operating license, it usually takes up to 75 days to obtain the permit from the respective licensing authority.
-The waiting period may be shorter if the applicant is registering for a permit to operate arcade machines.
-The great thing about the gambling licensing process in Hungary is that there is no limit on the number of licenses that can be issued to eligible applicants.
+After a company applies for a license, it usually takes up to 75 days to receive the permit.
+The waiting period may be shorter for arcade machine permits.
+A major advantage of the Hungarian system is that there is no limit on the number of licenses that can be issued to eligible applicants.

 Taxes Applicable to Gambling in Hungary

-Taxes Currently, players in Hungary are not required to pay any taxes on the winnings they have accumulated through gambling.
-The only exception applies to those playing the lottery, with winnings incurring a tax that may range between 16% and 24%.
+Taxes Currently, players in Hungary are not required to pay taxes on winnings from gambling.
+The only exception is the lottery, where winnings incur a tax that may range between 16% and 24%.

-Bingo is a game that will require gambling operators to pay a tax of 7% of the prize pool accumulated in a single month.
-Meanwhile, Keno imposes a 24% tax on the monthly-accumulated prize pool.
-Sports betting with a bookmaker will impose a tax of 20% of the net gambling revenue, with invalid bets being reduced.
-Horse race betting is free of taxes but online betting is taxed with operators paying 15% of the net gambling revenue.
+Bingo requires operators to pay 7% of the prize pool accumulated in a month.
+Keno imposes a 24% tax on the monthly prize pool.
+Sports betting with a bookmaker is taxed at 20% of net gambling revenue after deducting invalid bets.
+Horse-race betting is tax-free, but online betting is taxed, with operators paying 15% of net gambling revenue.

-Lastly, the taxes that apply to land-based and online casino operators depend on the annual net gambling revenue that has been accumulated.
-If net gambling revenue does not surpass the amount of HUF 10 billion, the operator is obligated to pay a tax of 30% on that revenue.
-Meanwhile, if the net gambling revenue amounted to a sum surpassing HUF 10 billion, the operator must pay a tax of 10% of the accumulated revenue plus another HUF 3 billion.
-It is possible that concessions fees may be deducted.
+Taxes for land-based and online casino operators depend on annual net gambling revenue.
+If revenue does not exceed HUF 10 billion, the operator pays 30% tax.
+If revenue exceeds HUF 10 billion, the operator pays 10% of the revenue plus HUF 3 billion.
+Concession fees may be deducted.

 Closing Thoughts

 Conclusion It is impressive that Hungary is one of the first former Soviet countries to legalize gambling.
-Ever since 1991, the European country has allowed its citizens to legally bet on the lottery, sports, and casino games.
-In fact Gambling Act ⅩⅩⅩⅣ of 1991 is currently the legislation piece that is regulating the gambling industry in Hungary, applying to both the land-based and online forms of the sector.
+Since 1991, citizens have been able to bet legally on the lottery, sports, and casino games.
+In fact, Gambling Act ⅩⅩⅩⅣ of 1991 is the piece of legislation that regulates the gambling industry in Hungary, covering both land-based and online sectors.

-Unfortunately, the legal status of gambling in Hungary does not provide many legal options for gambling aficionados.
-For many years, all forms of gambling were a monopoly of the state-owned Szerencsejáték Zrt.
-Forced by outside pressure, however, in 2013 the government decided to permit other companies to apply for casino licenses.
-As for online casinos, only operators licensed to offer land-based casino services were allowed to apply for the operation of online casinos.
-This leaves Hungarian players with a limited number of website options where they can legally play their favorite casino games.
+Unfortunately, the current legal framework does not offer many options for gambling enthusiasts.
+For many years, all forms of gambling were monopolized by the state-owned Szerencsejáték Zrt.
+Forced by outside pressure, however, in 2013 the government permitted other companies to apply for casino licenses.
+For online casinos, only operators licensed for land-based services may apply for online licenses, leaving players with few legal websites to choose from.

-The Hungarian authorities are continuously striving to limit the online casino market, with local authorities increasing their list of blocked gaming websites.
-Overall, there is not huge casino traffic in Hungary, with the local government having a tight grip on the industry.
-That said, with the EU’s disapproval of Hungary’s gambling policies, there is a hope of future changes that may allow more operators to join the Hungarian casino market.
+Hungarian authorities continue to limit the online casino market, regularly adding sites to their blocked list.
+Overall, casino traffic in Hungary is modest, and the government maintains a tight grip on the industry.
+Even so, the EU’s disapproval of Hungary’s policies offers hope that future changes may allow more operators to join the Hungarian market.